ATTENTION SCALE MODEL BUILDERS

 Tools of the trade

-Learn a little about the cameras and equipment that can be used to take scale model photographs, including lights, light modifiers, hardware, backgrounds, and some example of home studio setups.
+Learn a little about the cameras and equipment that can be used to take scale model photographs, including lights, light modifiers, hardware, backgrounds, and some examples of home studio setups, from the very basic to the enviable.

 Getting quality images